nucleic/enaml/docs/source/get_started/syntax.rst

 Declarative function definition and overriding
 ----------------------------------------------

-Inside an `enamldef` declaration, one can in addition of defining attributes, define the equivalent of methods, or override them.
+In addition to defining attributes inside an `enamldef` declaration, one can define the equivalent of methods, or override them.
 In the context of `enamldef` objects, we will refer to them as declarative functions.

 Such functions are defined using the `func` keyword, and obey the scoping rules described in the next section.
-In particular, `self` can be used to access the instance of the widget on which they are defined but does not need to be listed explicitely in the arguments (and should not be).
+In particular, `self` can be used to access the instance of the widget on which they are defined but does not need to be listed explicitly in the arguments (and should not be).

 Such functions can be overridden using a slightly different syntax, as illustrated below: